 If you contact us with a question, comment, compliment or complaint then we will keep a record of this communication so that we have the information available in the event of a follow-up, dispute or investigation.
 This includes enquiries made via our website, email, telephone, post or via our social media channels.

 If you participate in an event that we have organised, we may ask you to provide information to make sure we can manage the event safely and efficiently.
 We may also ask you for details of any dietary requirements and accessibility need which you may have, so that we ensure our event is inclusive, in line with the provisions of the Equality Act 2010.

 We will communicate with our event attendees by email, phone or post to offer information that will affect their attendance on the day.

 If you participate in an event organised an external party or donate through a processor like JustGiving, then your information may be passed to us by the processor.
-We would only use it for marketing purposes if you have given your consent for this.

 We may use your information to invite you to become involved with us in new ways, raise funds and grow our supporter base.

 Where you have provided your email address, we may send you marketing and fundraising emails.
 These may include information about our activities and their impact, our news, events and fundraising appeals, and other ways you can become involved with us.